Pratt2762/Node-Classification-GNN/README.md

 2. Upload the dataset as 'data.csv' to the root directory.
 3. Run main.py.

-All the files for visualization will be added to the root directory.
+All the files for visualization will be added to the root directory, examples from previously run experiments are given in the visualize folder.